aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?
+> 🥠 You don't have to be faster than the bear, you just have to be faster than the slowing guy running from it.

-Last update: Thu Nov 25 05:05:03 2021
+Last update: Fri Nov 26 05:04:30 2021